igunduz/igunduz.github.io/_pages/about.md

 I am currently working in the [Integrative Cellular Biology and Bioinformatics laboratory](https://icb.uni-saarland.de/) led by [Prof. Fabian Muller.](https://icb.uni-saarland.de/people/fabian-muller/) as a rotation student.

 I always enjoyed figuring out how something works, why it breaks, and how to fix it.
-I discovered the world of epigenetics during my undergraduate studies and, soon it imbued my interest.

 I use bioinformatics and computational epigenomics to develop a better understanding of cellular regulatory dynamics and cell state in developmental systems as well as in diseases.